omnipeak/vault-plugin-auth-ory/README.md

 ecosystem.
 You must have a Vault server already running, unsealed, and authenticated.

-1. Download and decompress the latest plugin binary from the Releases tab on GitHub.
+1. Download and decompress the latest plugin binary from the Releases tab.
 Alternatively you can compile the plugin from source.

-1. Move the compiled plugin into Vault's configured `plugin_directory`:
+2. Move the compiled plugin into Vault's configured `plugin_directory`:

   ```sh
   $ mv vault-auth-plugin-ory /etc/vault/plugins/vault-auth-plugin-ory
   ```

-1. Calculate the SHA256 of the plugin and register it in Vault's plugin catalog.
+3. Calculate the SHA256 of the plugin and register it in Vault's plugin catalog.
 If you are downloading the pre-compiled binary, it is highly recommended that you use the published checksums to verify integrity.